ウールの中でも高品質な「メリノウール」その良し悪しを調べてみた

 Above, I have explained the advantages and disadvantages of merino wool based on the information I have researched and from actually wearing it.

-Compared to regular socks, wool and merino wool socks are expensive, but I felt that they were worth the price.
-Recently, it seems that more and more people are wearing them when going out or on important days as part of their fashion wardrobe, rather than wearing them every day.
+Compared to regular socks, wool and merino wool socks are expensive, but I felt that they were as good as expected .
+Recently, rather than wearing them every day, more and more people are wearing them when going out or on important days as part of their fashion wardrobe.
+(They are now easily available at Workman and Uniqlo.)

-If you want to take your fashion and comfort up a notch, be sure to try them out.
-At OLENO, we also stock a variety of socks made from carefully selected merino wool.
+If you want to take your fashion and comfort up a notch, be sure to try them on.
+At OLENO, we also stock a variety of socks made from merino wool, carefully selected by our wool lover (31 years of wool enthusiast experience)!
+Please take a look.

 OLENO Merino wool socks lineup